 - Separating the complaint from the medical record also acts to ensure that a complaint will not impact the way a patient may be treated in the future.
-General Medical Council (GMC) guidance in Good medical practice states: “You must not allow a patient’s complaint to adversely affect the care or treatment you provide or arrange”.
+General Medical Council Standard 5.1.7 states: “You should keep a written record of all complaints together with your responses.
+This record should be separate from your patient records so that patients are not discouraged from making a complaint.
+You should use your record of complaints to monitor your performance in handling complaints and identify any areas that need to be improved.”
 Dealing with complaints as a separate issue from the treatment a patient receives will ensure this guidance is adhered to.

 - Compliance with data protection arrangements.
 NHS complaints procedures for each of the UK nations detail how long complaints correspondence should be retained.
-Since clinical records must be held for the lifetime of the patient, or until they deregister, it would be challenging to proactively identify complaints correspondence within patient records in order to remove them after the retention period.
+Since clinical records must be retained for a patient that continues to attend a dental practice and for a time period after they leave, it would be challenging to proactively identify complaints correspondence within patient records in order to remove them after the retention period.

 Unacceptable patient behaviour

-Creating a short entry in the medical records accurately describing the behaviour or incident (or adding an alert) can be helpful to warn other healthcare staff or clinicians of the risk of such behaviour being repeated.
-A warning letter will often be issued in such cases with a copy retained within the health records, and your organisation may also expect you to log the matter within local incident reporting systems.
+Creating a short entry in the clinical records accurately describing the behaviour or incident (or adding an alert) can be helpful to warn colleagues of the risk of such behaviour being repeated.
+A warning letter will often be issued in such cases with a copy retained within the clinical records.

 Should you feel this is warranted but are unsure what level of detail or how to document this appropriately, seek advice from a senior colleague, manager or MDDUS.